kktse/kktse.github.io/about.md

 permalink: /about/
 ---

+The dynamics of the modern road car are the result of years of automotive engineering and advancement.
+I study vehicle dynamics to appreciate this evolution.

-Welcome!
-I'm Kelvin.
-I am a software developer in the Greater Toronto Area.
-I combine engineering with technology to solve your most difficult problems.
-I obtained my undergraduate degree in Mechatronics Engineering at the University of Waterloo, focusing on controls and dynamics.
-My career has taken me across the automotive sector in manufacturing, automation, and R&D roles.
-I currently work at [Wave Financial](https://www.waveapps.com/) as a full-stack developer.
+I am a full-stack software developer based in the Toronto area.
+I use my background in engineering and technology bring clarity to your toughest problems.
+I currently work at [Wave Financial](https://www.waveapps.com/).

-In my spare time, I study _vehicle dynamics_; the study of road vehicles in motion.
-I combine numerical simulation with practical experimentation to examine concepts in vehicle dynamics.
-You'll often find me at the local race track with <a href="https://www.facebook.com/FormulaDeltaConsult"><svg class="svg-icon"><use xlink:href="/assets/minima-social-icons.svg#facebook"></use></svg><span class="username">Formula Delta</span></a> helping drivers be safe, go fast and have fun.

-Got a question?
-Let's get in touch!
+I am a collaborator at [Formula Delta](https://formuladelta.ca), a time attack project started by my colleagues.
+I apply vehicle dynamics theory to help the community be safer, go faster and ultimately have more fun.

+Interested in working together?
+Lets connect!

-<a href="https://www.linkedin.com/in/ktse/"><svg class="svg-icon"><use
+* <a href="https://www.linkedin.com/in/ktse/"><svg class="svg-icon"><use
 xlink:href="/assets/minima-social-icons.svg#linkedin"></use></svg><span
-class="username">Kelvin Tse</span>
+class="username">LinkedIn</span>